LennardKrause/xrdPlanner/README.md

  - Is able to project diffraction cones for standard samples or directly from cif files.
  - Can turn out valuable when planning beamtimes at synchrotron facilities (e.g. [DanMAX](https://www.maxiv.lu.se/beamlines-accelerators/beamlines/danmax/)).
  - Helps in deciding on the geometry of an experiment.
+ - Has a 1D [PXRD plot window](#pxrd-pattern-plot) for cif files to show the diffraction pattern and [intrumental peak broadening](#instrumental-broadening).
- - Meant to run standalone but is readily [insertable](#example-code-for-adding-xrdplanner-as-a-widget-into-an-existing-gui) as a widget into an existing PyQt6 GUI.
+ - Meant to run standalone but is readily [insertable](#example-code) as a widget into an existing PyQt6 GUI.
  - The math used is not meant to bring people to the moon but to provide a quick and simple preview.
  - This is not meant to accurately simulate a diffraction experiment, the step sizes are integer values in mm or degrees.
  - The module building code is designed for [Dectris](https://www.dectris.com) [PILATUS3](https://www.dectris.com/detectors/x-ray-detectors/pilatus3/) / [EIGER2](https://www.dectris.com/detectors/x-ray-detectors/eiger2/) or [SACLA](https://sacla.xfel.jp/?lang=en) MPCCD Detectors (central hole geometry) but one-module systems like the [Bruker](https://www.bruker.com/en.html) [Photon II](https://www.bruker.com/en/products-and-solutions/diffractometers-and-scattering-systems/single-crystal-x-ray-diffractometers/sc-xrd-components/detectors.html) and [Rayonix](https://www.rayonix.com/) [MX-HS](https://www.rayonix.com/rayonix-mx-hs-series/) are possible as well.